KleinGeard/PDF-Text-Extractor/README.md

 This is a program made to convert directories of pdf files into txt or extract their properties into a csv file.

-it uses Apache PDFBox 2.0.0 which you can download here: https://pdfbox.apache.org/download.cgi
+It uses Apache PDFBox 2.0.0 which you can download here: https://pdfbox.apache.org/download.cgi

 (pdfbox-2.0.0-RC3.jar)